ZheniaTrochun/replicated-log/Readme.md

 ## Example of work
 ![Example](doc/example_of_work.png)
-*Note: Logs a bit out of order between containers.*
+*Note: Logs may a bit out of order between containers.*

 ## How to run locally